-While design has a limited effect on our environmental footprint, we view both our design process and our business models as powerful opportunities to ensure sustainability at every other stage of the life cycle of our products – from the choice of materials to manufacturing to consideration of how the garments will be used and reused.
+We view both our design process and our business models as powerful opportunities to advance sustainability performance throughout the life cycle of our products, from the choice of materials to manufacturing to consideration of how the garments will be used and reused.

 That means thinking from the outset about how we can dramatically reduce our use of natural resources, increase adoption of alternatives to virgin raw materials and strive to “close the loop” with an eye towards fully circular products and a truly circular economy.
 And it means always remembering who and what our products are for – people who want stylish, durable, practical and sustainable garments that are intentionally designed to exist in our world and encourage authentic self-expression.

 We launched Water<Less® in 2011 to shift how decisions are made in the design process and help reduce the amount of water used in the finishing process.
-Since then, we have saved more than three billion liters of water in the manufacturing of our products and helped suppliers recycle and reuse 2 billion more liters.
-Today, some 67 percent of Levi’s® are made Water<Less®; that will increase to 80 percent by 2020.
+Since then, we have saved more than 3.5 billion liters of water in the manufacturing of our products and helped suppliers recycle and reuse nearly 6 billion liters.
+As of the end of 2019, some 69 percent of Levi’s® were made Water<Less®, as were nearly 50 percent of Dockers® and 81 percent of our Signature and Denizen brands; we expect all of those numbers to keep climbing going forward.
 We have also open sourced the technology so others can use it to save water in their products as well.
 In coming years, in accordance with our 2025 Water Action Strategy, Water<Less® will also signify products or materials made in factories or mills that meet our context-based water use targets.
 Shop Water<Less®.Levi’s® Wellthread™